FBI is investigating alleged abuse in Baton Rouge police warehouse known as the ‘Brave Cave’

 The officer who resigned, Troy Lawrence Jr., has been the subject of several civil rights lawsuits and excessive force complaints in recent years.
 His father, Troy Lawrence Sr., was promoted to deputy chief in 2020 after commanding the street crimes unit, which went by the acronym BRAVE, for Baton Rouge Area Violence Elimination.

+It was not immediately clear late Friday whether Lawrence Jr. had an attorney who could comment on his behalf.

-According to a lawsuit filed last month, Troy Lawrence Jr. repeatedly turned off and muted his body camera during his interactions with Jeremy Lee, the suspect who ended up hospitalized with broken bones and other injuries.
+According to a lawsuit filed last month, he repeatedly turned off and muted his body camera during his interactions with Jeremy Lee, the suspect who ended up hospitalized with broken bones and other injuries.
 Inside the warehouse, officers punched and kicked him while he screamed for help, the lawsuit alleges.
 After he was violently interrogated and arrested, the only criminal charge prosecutors pursued against Lee was resisting arrest.

 Shortly after Lee’s lawsuit, Baton Rouge Mayor Sharon Weston Broome ordered the warehouse closed, saying she was previously unaware of the facility’s existence.